-School and Housing Integration: Come to PRRAC’s offices for a lunchtime (brownbag) book talk on Thursday, July 21 by Professor Genevieve Siegel-Hawley, whose new book, When the Fences Come Down: Twenty-First-Century Lessons from Metropolitan School Desegregation, looks at the reciprocal dynamics of housing and school segregation, and how they might be disrupted.
-To let us know you’re coming, please register here.
+School and Housing Integration: Come to PRRAC’s offices for a lunchtime (brownbag) book talk on Thursday, July 21 by Professor Genevieve Siegel-Hawley, whose new book, register here., looks at the reciprocal dynamics of housing and school segregation, and how they might be disrupted.
+To let us know you’re coming, please

 Professor Siegel-Hawley is also testifying at a July 12th Congressional Hearing on school integration, along with Phil Tegeler of PRRAC, Kristin Clarke of the Lawyers Committee for Civil Rights, and several other active members of the National Coalition on School Diversity.
 July 12, 2:00-4:00 at theU.S.
 Capitol Visitor Center, Room HVC-210.